zmarty/zmarty.github.io/_posts/2025-10-20-open-weights-borrowed-gpus.md

 <br>

-You can see at the bottom here we are getting about 8 tokens per second:
+You can see at the bottom here we are getting about 8 tokens per second, which is not great - I have seen other reporting 90 tokens/sec, but I have not spent time tuning it:

 <img width="685" height="642" alt="image" src="https://github.com/user-attachments/assets/5917c985-2ceb-4590-8777-7a91d5e3847b" />